SSDI Trial Work Period 2026: Monthly Earnings Threshold

 Frequently Asked Questions

 You can work while receiving SSDI, but your earnings must stay below the substantial gainful activity (SGA) limit.
 In 2026, SGA is $1,620/month for non-blind individuals and $2,700/month for blind individuals.
-Earning above these amounts can trigger a loss of benefits.
+Earning above these amounts can trigger a review of your disability status.

 What are the requirements for reporting requirements?